holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

 Success!
-Inside of our `dnas/` folder, the scaffolding tool generated a `forum/` folder and, inside of that, the folders and files that any DNA needs.
-At this point we have a skeleton structure for our `forum` DNA.
-As we take the next steps, the scaffolding tool will make additions and edits to some of those folders and files based on our instructions.
+Inside of your `dnas/` folder, the scaffolding tool generated a `forum/` folder and, inside of that, the folders and files that the DNA needs.
+At this point you have a skeleton structure for your `forum` DNA.
+As you take the following steps, the scaffolding tool will make additions and edits to some of those folders and files based on your instructions.

-Next up, we want to create our first module of functionality for the forum DNA.

 ### 4.5.
 Scaffold a zome

 DNAs are comprised of code modules, which we call zomes (short for chromosomes).
 Zomes are modules that typically focus on enabling some small unit of functionality.
 Building with this sort of modular pattern provides a number of advantages, including the ability to reuse a module in more than one DNA to provide similar functionality in a different context.
 For instance, the [profiles zome](https://github.com/holochain-open-dev/profiles) is one that many apps make use of.
-For our forum DNA, we'll create one zome: **posts**.
+For the forum DNA, you'll be creating two zomes: `posts` and `posts_integrity`.

 Start by entering: